apache/apisix/doc/stand-alone.md

 This method is more suitable for two types of users:
 1. kubernetes(k8s)：Declarative API that dynamically updates the routing rules with a full yaml configuration.
-2. Different configuration centers: There are many implementations of the configuration center, such as Consule, etc., using the full yaml file for intermediate conversion.
+2. Different configuration centers: There are many implementations of the configuration center, such as Consul, etc., using the full yaml file for intermediate conversion.

 The routing rules in the `conf/apisix.yaml` file are loaded into memory immediately after the APISIX node service starts.
 And every time interval (default 1 second), will try to detect whether the file content is updated, if there is an update, reload the rule.